code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Libraries/rdkafka/README.md

 - _3._ Subscribe the consumer to a list of topics.
 - _4._ Start consumer to read on stream.
 - _5._ Wait on future that resolves to the next item in the stream.
-- _6._ On return from future, check topic from Message recieved and add message to queue.
+- _6._ On return from future, Get topic,paylod from Message.
 ```rs

 pub const TOPIC1: &str = "topic-1";